TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/Templates/Index.rst

 Templating itself is covered by other tutorials:

 - the :ref:`TypoScript in 45 minutes Tutorial <t3ts45:start>` covers the basics of TypoScript
-  and how to related pages and content elements to an actual HTML output.
+  and how to relate pages and content elements to an actual HTML output.

 - the :ref:`Templating Tutorial <t3templating:start>` guides you through the actual integration of HTML models into your TYPO3 CMS installation using TypoScript.